thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 1. Test your changes

     [Pester](https://pester.dev) (Pester 5.1+) is used as the testing suite for the module.
-Run the test for the module or the specific function to make sure nothing is broken.
+Run the test for the specific function to make sure nothing is broken.

-    Since the module's testing framework cannot be run (at this time) in an automated manner with each PR, we request that you run the tests locally and provide an indication (screenshot or output content) in the PR.
+    The module's testing framework is progressing to all unit tests to make the tests more mobile.
+Please consider adding a screenshot or console output in the PR to provide references for the reviewer.

     > If your change is altering the module's functionality or function, this requires explicit approval from maintainer(s) before being submitted as a PR.